 After all, Lott had heard how Marshall took similar situations and presented solutions within days of testing and prototyping for many others.
-He had read about Marshall’s special definitions surrounding their “Design for Optimum Manufacturability”, especially within the med device market where tolerances are extremely tight and relationships to other pieces of a part are more than consequential.
+He had read about Marshall’s special definitions surrounding their “Value Engineering”, especially within the med device market where tolerances are extremely tight and relationships to other pieces of a part are more than consequential.
 This takes tenacity, a strong will to do the right thing, all while believing in one company’s ability to out-perform the others simply by virtue of their acquired skill-sets and proven capabilities.'”We have gone to great lengths, talked to many companies, but nobody seems to understand what is really necessary”, commented Lott.
 “The tube-bend has to be specific and you have to run a very thin wire through, it should be easy, right?” he asked, pensively.
 “Why can’t anyone get this done for me”?

-Enter Mike Hedtke, Marshall’s Head of Engineering and Design with his team of “manufacturing scientists”.
+Enter Mike Hedtke, Marshall’s Head of Engineering with his team of “manufacturing scientists”.
 After looking at the project, uncovering the myriad of aspects the part must accomplish and understanding the real objectives for optimum quality in sound, performance and durability, Hedtke and his team had the answer.
 “We used a specific material, bending the metal a critical way and in a certain succession, this would give full capability to run a wire through a specific diametric open tube; creating new tooling and adjusting software applications, whatever it takes, we’ll get it done”.

 After several sound attempts to bend the wire tubing and feed the smaller wire through the tiny opening, Hedtke had a working prototype, along with a proprietary procedure, tested and proven–ready to present to Lott.
 It was a perfect bend, the length fit right, the tensile strength was superb, the opening allowed the inside wire to do what it was intended to do, and Lott became another Marshall believer.
 Mind you, while Lott waited in the comfort of Marshall’s Customer Conference Area, the Marshall team created his answer within 8 hours.